idealabasu/idealab_jekyll_source/research-opportunitites.md

 ### Barrett Honors Thesis

-Dr. Aukes has availability to serve on Barrett Thesis committees, provided the student is willing to commit to submitting their work to a conference or journal at the end of their work.
+Dr. Aukes has availability to serve on Barrett Thesis committees, *provided the student is willing to commit to submitting their work to a conference or journal at the end of their project.*

 ### FURI